 And, if you’re at a humungous company with an IT department, you can ask them to give you access to the logs.

 I’m going to use Conversation Marketing’s log files: 2 days worth.
 On to step 4.

 Step 4: Pick your tool

 The raw log files are an ugly blob of text.
 You’ll need some kind of tool to help you sift through the data.
 My favorites include:

 - Microsoft Excel, for smaller logs.
 Excel tends to vomit all over the place when handling more than 60,000 rows, though, so it really does only work for smaller log files.

-- A database program like MySQL or SQL Server.
+- A database program like MySQL or SQLite.
 With these you can process hundreds of thousands of rows (records).
 But you need to know how, and most database software will eventually bog down.

 - A log file analyzer.
 I’m not talking about web traffic log analyzers like Webalizer.
 I’m talking about industrial-strength analysis tools like my favorite, Splunk.
 These tools let you process hundreds of thousands of rows, sort and sift, and dig out whatever data you need.